Tropical complexes: Introduction

-In addition to proving Theorem~\ref{thm:intersect-intro}, a major purpose of this paper is to lay the foundations for the applications of tropical complexes in two follow-up papers, \cite{cartwright-surfaces} and~\cite{cartwright-specialization}.
-The former looks at the combinatorial properties of $2$-dimensional tropical complexes, proving analogues of the Hodge index theorem and Noether's formula.
-The latter generalizes Baker's specialization inequality for degenerations of curves~\cite{baker} to degenerations of higher dimensional varieties, using the definition of linear equivalence of divisors on tropical complexes given in this paper.
-These results motivated the foundational developments from this paper.
+In addition to proving Theorem~\ref{t:intersect-intro}, a major purpose of this paper is to lay the foundations for the applications of tropical complexes in two follow-up papers.
+The first, \cite{cartwright-surfaces}, looks at the combinatorial properties of $2$-dimensional tropical complexes, proving analogues of the Hodge index theorem and Noether's formula.
+The second, \cite{cartwright-specialization}, generalizes Baker's specialization inequality for degenerations of curves~\cite{baker} to degenerations of higher-dimensional varieties, using the definition of linear equivalence of divisors on tropical complexes given in this paper.
+Some of the developments in this paper are included to provide foundations for those results.
+For example, we allow non-regular $\Delta$-complexes, which do not appear in our framework of degenerations, but are a natural setting combinatorially.
+Second, we study a property of degenerations called robustness, which only plays a tangential role in the main results, but is a basic concept in the specialization inequality.